 Fumiko Hoeft, MD PhD

-Professor and Director of Brain Imaging Research Center (BIRC) at University of Connecticut
+Professor, Department of Psychological Sciences, and Director of Brain Imaging Research Center (BIRC), University of Connecticut

 Intergenerational Neuroimaging of Literacy and Dyslexia: A New Cognitive Neuroscience Research Paradigm